FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 - Whenever you need a special way to classify your content
 - Again, UX deliverables will help you make decisions
-- And again, we can create custom taxonomies using our own code, or by using a plugin (but we'll use code)
+- And again, we can create custom taxonomies using our own code, or by using a plugin (but we'll use code of course!)

 ---